Production Manager Services France

 What does a production manager do?

-Here is the breakdown.
-A production manager in France oversees daily operations within the country's specific rules — managing budgets with French social charges, negotiating crew deals under convention collective agreements, setting up logistics across studios and locations, and making sure TRIP compliance records.
+A production manager in France runs daily operations under the country's rules.
+That means managing budgets with French social charges and negotiating crew deals under convention collective agreements.
+It also means setting up logistics across studios and locations and keeping TRIP compliance records in order.

 What skills should a production manager have?

-French UPMs need organizational excellence, strong financial acumen with French production accounting, and deep knowledge of Code du travail labor practices.
-Bilingual French-English communication and experience with global co-productions structures are key.
+French UPMs need sharp organization and a strong head for French production accounting.
+They also need deep knowledge of Code du travail labor practices.
+French-English communication and experience with global co-production structures matter too.

 What types of productions need a production manager?

-Global features using the TRIP rebates, CNC-funded shoots, prestige television, and large commercials shooting across France all gain from an UPM who knows French regulatory needs, social charge structures, and vendor landscapes.
+Global features using the TRIP rebates, CNC-funded shoots, prestige television, and large commercials all film across France.
+Each one gains from a UPM who knows the French rules, social charge structures, and vendor landscape.

 How do you match a production manager to my production?

-Here is what that looks like on the ground.
-We review your project's scale, budget, and French operational complexity, then recommend UPMs with experience on similar shoots — whether TRIP-eligible global features at La Cité du Cinéma or multi-site campaigns across Paris and the regions.
+We review your project's scale, budget, and how complex the French side will be.
+Then we suggest UPMs who have run similar shoots — whether TRIP-eligible global features at La Cité du Cinéma or multi-site campaigns across Paris and the regions.

 How does a production manager differ from a line producer?

-Here is how the picture comes together.
-In France, the line producer focuses on higher-level budget work, TRIP structuring, and scheduling decisions, while the UPM handles day-to-day execution — crew management, vendor planning, and operational logistics.
-On larger French shoots, both roles work in close planning.
+In France, the line producer handles high-level budget work, TRIP structuring, and scheduling calls.
+The UPM runs the day-to-day — crew management, vendor planning, and operational logistics.
+On larger French shoots, the two roles plan in close step.

 Related Services